All it takes is a little effort and a lot of patience to become confident in your financial decisions.

 1. Flexibility – You can choose from thousands of mutual funds to invest in through your Roth IRA.
 That means you can choose the best funds and diversify with different fund families.

 2. Tax-free growth and withdrawals – When you retire, you’ll be able to use the money in your Roth IRA tax free.
 A tax-free option will come in handy since most people expect tax rates to be higher in the future.

 To adequately fund your retirement, you need to invest 15% of your income.
 For the average income of $50,000, that’s $7,500 per year.
 If your employer matches contributions up to 4% of you pay, for example, then you’d contribute $2,000 a year to your 401(k).
 The remaining $5,500 will go into your Roth IRA.

 Some things to remember:

-—Roth IRA contribution limits are currently $5,500.
+- For 2015 and 2016, Roth IRA contribution limits are set at $5,500.
 If you reach your Roth IRA limit but still haven’t invested your full 15%, invest the remaining amount in your 401(k).

 Get the Most Out of Your 401(k) and Roth IRA

 To get started, ask your employer how to set up your 401(k).
 For your Roth IRA, it’s best to work with an investing professional who can also help you choose the right funds—and even coordinate choices within both accounts.

 Don't know where to start?
 Talk with an investing professional in your area!